|STUFF SACK SIZE

 As a general rule, our sleeping bags are a little roomier than other brands.
 The shoulder circumference measurements (below) give an indication of the internal space in the sleeping bag.

 A well-fitting bag will give the best performance.
 If you need more room, we offer a series of Sleeping Bag Expanders.

 We use two qualities of down in our sleeping bag range.
-The Nitrous sleeping bags are filled to order with our 800+ loft DWR DOWN.
+The Nitrous sleeping bags are filled to order with our 800-850 loft Hydrophobic Down.